topliceanu/learn/tapl-book/THEORY.md

 # BOOK: Types and Programming Languages

+## Chapter 3:

+- _meta-mathematics_ - a subfield of logic whose subject matter is the mathematical properties of systems for mathematical and logical reasoning - this includes programming languages.
+- _operational semantics_ - specification of a programming language in terms of a
+simple abstract machine for it.
+- _denotational semantics_ - giving an denotational semantics for a language means
+finding a collection of semantic domains  and then finding an interpretation function mapping terms to elements of these domains.
+- _axiomatic semantics_ - ...

-# Chapter 5: Lambda Calculus
+## Chapter 5: Lambda Calculus

-## Concepts
+### Concepts
 * term:
   - either a variable (x)
-  - an abstraction (\x.t, or function definition, t is the body of the abstraction)
-  - or an application (t t, t applied to t)
+  - an abstraction (\x.t, or function definition, t is the body of the abstraction) - or an application (t t, t applied to t)
 * concrete syntax (or surface syntax): the source text
 * abstract syntax: simpler internal representation of the program as ASTs
 * application associates to the left: eg. s t u == (s t) u